OmidGhotbi/MayaPolyhaven/README.md

 1. Download the ZIP file [download it here for free](https://github.com/OmidGhotbi/polyhavenassets/releases/download/release/PolyHaven-v0.0.17-beta.1.zip).
 2. Choose one of the following steps as you prefer. (you do not need to do all of them just one of them would be enough)

     * a.
-Unzip the Download release in C:\ for Windows user or ~/ for Mac or Linux user
+Unzip the Download release in C:\ for Windows user or ~/ for Mac or Linux user.
+Final path will be like this **C:\PolyHave**
     * b.
-Unzip the Download anywhere you want and run Setup.bat in Windows or Setup.sh in Mac or Linux
+Unzip the Download anywhere you want and run Setup.bat in Windows or Setup.sh in Mac or Linux. **Prefered Method**
     * c.
 Alternatively, you can unzip the download file anywhere you want and add its path in Maya Additional script paths

 3. import shelf.py now you have it in Maya shelf as Polyhaven